Area730/AdmobPlugin/docs/index.rst

 Android common errors
 ---------------------
 1. When you trying to build your **apk** unity might throw build error.
 It might be caused of old Android API Level.
-The latest version of Admob library requires API Level 23.
+The latest version of Admob library requires **API Level 23** .
 To download this packages go to you **Android SDK** (the path for it find here)

 .. image:: _static/androidSDKPath.png
     :align: center